dasorik/unity-localization/README.md

 * Renaming a key with `autoGenerateLanguageClass` turned on will cause compiler errors.
 To get around this, either refactor/rename the key in code before updating the .csv, or do a bulk *find and replace*.

 ## To add translations
-1. Open the localization config `Config -> Localization`
+1. Open the localization config `Config -> Localization` from the menu at the top of the Unity editor
 2. Add any .csv files with translations you wish to include to the list

 Translations should have a key colum as the first column, each following column should be decorated with the code for the language (ie. en for english).
 You can also provide a country code (ie. en-US) for greater control over translations within a single language.